yrdsb-peths/final-project-final-abithan-clark/README.md

 # Final Project: 2048 - Abithan and Clark
 Our game is 2048, which is about sliding numbered blocks in a 4x4 grid.
 When two blocks of the same value move to the same spot, they merge, combining both values into a single block.
 Blocks can be moved using the arrow keys, and as a result, all blocks will move in that direction, and a 2 or 4-block will spawn.
 The goal is to create a block with a value of 2048.
 To play, click on "New Game," which will show the playing grid.
-If a block value of 256 is created, hard mode will start, and now 2 blocks will be created when the arrow keys are pressed.
-If a block value of 512 is created, 3 new blocks will now spawn with each movement.
 The game ends when the grid is filled up with blocks and you are unable to merge/move any blocks.
 A score is shown at the end, along with a try again option.

 <br>